bersling/tsmean-amp/app/pages/articles/angular/implementing-a-live-search-aka-search-as-you-type-with-angular.md

 Most other tutorials are implementing autocomplete behaviour by using SwitchMap.
 And it's true, it is quite elegant that you don't have to manually unsubscribe.
 However, there are also some reasons against using SwitchMap:

-- Everybody programming Angular knows subscriptions (and unsubscriptions), but not everybody is familiar with the switchMap operator
+- Most Angular devs know subscriptions (and unsubscriptions), but less are familiar with the switchMap operator
 - SwitchMap can be more complicated to read and understand at first
 - Depending on your starting point the switchMap solution might require more refactoring